 The Athabasca Glacier, part of the Columbia Icefields, is one of North America’s most accessible Glaciers by vehicle.
 It’s the ideal halfway stopping point on the Jasper from Banff drive.

+A large river at the terminus blocks access to the ice.
+Stay within the roped area for safety, then follow the loop back to the parking lot.
 For those who want to forego the pricey Pursuit bus excursion, the hike to the glacier provides a great alternative and a fantastic way to explore part of the Columbia Icefields.

 Wilcox Pass